-The US Small Business Administration 504 Loan or Certified Development Company program is designed to provide financing for the purchase of fixed assets, which usually means real estate, buildings and machinery, at below market rates.
+The US Small Business Administration 504 Funding or Certified Development Company program is designed to provide financing for the purchase of fixed assets, which usually means real estate, buildings and machinery, at below market rates.

-The most important SBA loan requirements are that you can demonstrate excellent personal credit, strong business financials, and provide “adequate collateral.”
+The most important SBA funding requirements are that you can demonstrate excellent personal credit, strong business financials, and provide “adequate collateral.”
 Depending on your lender, the SBA might also require a personal guarantee for every owner who owns at least 20% in the business

 FIRST DOWN FUNDING IS FUNDING AMERICA.
-LOOKING FOR A BUSINESS LOAN?
+LOOKING FOR BUSINESS FUNDING?
 CONTACT FIRST DOWN FUNDING FOR FAST APPROVAL.